 Both of these kids are passionate about their projects and will gain tremendous life skills through this portion of the award alone.
 They will be communicating with other professionals, delegating responsibilities, learning how to market themselves and understanding the trials and tribulations of others.
 And through it all, they will gain greater organization skills and learn to think critically and solve problems.

 Another part of the Congressional Award is developing personal interests, social or employment skills.
 Now this is fun!
 Our kids have chosen things they want to learn and of course are passionate about.
 One them is a phenomenal musician.
-She wants to be a professional vocalist, so one of her personal development goals is writing and recording an album – and she’s well on her way.
+She wants to be a professional vocalist, so one of her personal development goals is writing which is why we are making sure she gets the best proofreading service to guide her developement and she’s well on her way to recording an album.

 Another one of our kids is not going into music as a career but wants to learn to play the piano well enough to play on the church worship team.
 She’s is enjoying the journey as she builds new skills.